 Add to cart popup modal on Shop page when email address capture is not mandatory:

-Add to cart popup modal on Shop page for non-mandatory email
+Add to cart popup modal on the Shop page for non-mandatory email

 Add to cart popup modal on Shop page when email address capture is mandatory:

-Add to cart popup modal on Shop page for mandatory email
+Add to cart popup modal on the Shop page for mandatory email

-Add to cart popup modal on Product page when email address capture is not mandatory:
+Add to cart popup modal on the Product page when email address capture is not mandatory:

 Add to cart popup modal on Product page non-mandatory email

-Add to cart popup modal on Product page when email address capture is mandatory:
+Add to cart popup modal on the Product page when email address capture is mandatory:

 Add to cart popup modal on Product page mandatory email

 When Guest User clicks on the Add to cart button, it will immediately open the above popup to ask for the email address.
 It will help you to capture the guest user’s email address immediately instead of on the Checkout page.
 This will result in getting a chance to be able to recover the user’s cart should they abandon it later.